Lighting Landmarks Across Canada Shine Blue for World Asthma Day & Asthma Awareness Month

 • 3D Toronto Sign | Toronto

-• CN Tower*| Toronto
+• CN Tower | Toronto

-• Niagara Falls | Niagara (Illuminated at 10 PM for 15 minutes)
+• Niagara Falls | Niagara

 • Peace Bridge | Fort Erie

-A.C.T. on Asthma this Asthma Awareness Month
+A.C.T. on Asthma: Asthma Awareness Month & Beyond

 At Asthma Canada, we’re dedicated to helping the 4.6 million Canadians living with asthma lead healthy, symptom-free lives.
 But right now, 1 in 2 people with asthma in Canada have uncontrolled asthma—and many don’t even realize it.
 That means millions are living at risk of serious health issues, emergency room visits, and limitations in their daily lives.